Open Enrollment Guide 2026

 Save and continue through all the screens and confirm at the end to submit your changes.

 Submit copies of supporting documents.
-New dependents must have supporting documentation submitted with their elections in order to be enrolled (e.g. birth certificate, certified marriage certificate).
+New dependents must have supporting documentation submitted with their elections in order to be enrolled (e.g. social security card, birth certificate, certified marriage certificate).

 Step 4 - Vision Benefits